VolksEEG/VolksEEG/README.md

 clearance by the USA FDA, and CE marking (the equivalent of FDA clearance in the EU).*

-*All hardware and software designs will be freely available (free as in libre and in beer).*
+*All hardware and software designs will be freely available ([free as in speech and as in beer](https://www.howtogeek.com/howto/31717/what-do-the-phrases-free-speech-vs.-free-beer-really-mean)).*

 *We intend VolksEEG to be the first in a line of open-source medical devices that will dramatically improve the world of medicine.*